One’s company and two’s — lunch.

 As it turns out, the female Mediterranean tarantulas do reap the benefit, he notes.
 Males end up providing prenatal nutrition for some other male’s offspring.

-“Good data” on female benefits, says Chad Johnson of Arizona
+“Good data” on female benefits, says Chad Johnson of Arizona State University in Phoenix.
+“But it needs to be acknowledged that this is a species with minimal sexual size dimorphism.”

 The males can reach 5 grams in weight, about the same size as females and therefore a substantial dinner.
 In other species, males are tiny compared to females, and yet the females still eat their suitors.